 One of Theresa's natural skills is her ability to recruit quality student employees.
-For a lot of them this is the first job they have ever had.
-Once hired, she instructs, nurtures and devotes herself to developing them into valued employees.
+For a lot of them this is the first job they devotes herself to developing them into valued employees.
 For that reason, Chickens is an appropriate term, as she 'broods' over all of us, expanding our knowledge, developing lifelong skills and helping us to grow into better human beings.

+THERESA

-CONGRATS THERESA ON YOUR RETIREMENT!
+ON YOUR

+RETIREMENT!